Festus-Osayi/Assets/README.md

 # My Web Development and Python Projects

-This repository contains all my web development and Python projects, encompassing both frontend and backend aspects.
+This repository contains all my web development, C++ and Python projects, encompassing both frontend and backend aspects.
 Each project is designed with a beautiful and rich user interface, prioritizing the end user's experience.

 ## Overview

-These projects were built using various technologies and frameworks, including Next.js, Python, JavaScript, HTML5, CSS3, Styled Components from React, Tailwind CSS, and more.
+These projects were built using various technologies and frameworks, including Next.js, Python, C++, JavaScript, HTML5, CSS3, Styled Components from React, Tailwind CSS, and more.
 They incorporate modern web development practices and aim to deliver seamless and intuitive user interactions.

 ## Features